SDA-SE/sda-dropwizard-commons/sda-commons-server-prometheus/README.md

 ## Provided metrics

-Default metrics that are provided a `/metrics/prometheus`:
+Default metrics that are provided at `/metrics/prometheus`:

 | Metric name                       | Labels                | Description                                                  | Source                                    |
 |-----------------------------------|-----------------------|--------------------------------------------------------------|-------------------------------------------|